GilaGlazer/GilaGlazer/README.md

 ## 👩‍💻 About Me

-I am a Full Stack Engineer dedicated to architecting robust, scalable AI-native ecosystems from the ground up.
+I am an AI & Full Stack Engineer dedicated to architecting robust, scalable AI-native ecosystems from the ground up.
 Focused on building robust, scalable systems and cloud architectures, specializing in end-to-end development of AI-driven platforms.
 A strong team player with a proven ability to translate complex requirements into high-performance production code, committed to engineering excellence and delivering quality results in fast-paced environments.

 💡 **Strong team player** | 🧠 **Fast learner** | ⚙️ **Loves working with tech & people**